Allymonies/Address_Generator/README.md

 Planned features:

-1. Only search from the beginning
+1. Only search from the beginning of the address for matches.

 2. Output result to a file.